MAHcodes/python-projects/Opensooq-scraper/README.md

-# Today Events
+# Opensooq scraper
-A terminal based script to get events of the days.
-* Get the events for the current day automatically.
+Python script to scrape data from opensooq.com
+* Scrape data about all cars from the last 10 pages.
-* Get the events for a custom day.
+* Save the data to a csv file automatically.
-> *Note:* You have to enter the zero if the day/month is one digit. (see example in the screenshot below)

 ## Prerequisites
 You need Python 3.X and some modules installed in your machine to run this script.